-This section does not apply to a disability recipient who, when the disability occurred, was a PERS law enforcement officer.
+This section does not apply to a disability recipient who, at the time contributing service terminated, was a PERS law enforcement officer.

 (A) A recipient of a disability benefit granted under this chapter whose application for such benefit is received by the public employees retirement system on or after January 7, 2013, shall, regardless of when the disability occurred, apply for social security disability insurance benefit payments under 42 U.S.C.
 423 if the recipient meets the requirements of divisions (a)(1)(A),(B), and (C) of that section.
-The application for a social security disability insurance benefit shall be made not later than ninety days after the recipient is granted a disability benefit under this chapter or the ninety-first day after the recipient attains eligibility to apply for a social security disability insurance benefit, unless the public employees retirement board determines from the member's medical records that the member is physically or mentally unable to make the application.
-The recipient shall file a copy of the completed application with the public employees retirement system and the system shall accept the copy as evidence of the member's application.
-If a recipient fails without just cause to apply for social security disability insurance benefit payments or to file a copy of the application with the system, the disability benefit under this chapter shall be suspended until application is made and a copy of the application filed with the system.
+The application for a social security disability insurance benefit shall be made before the later of the ninety-first day after the recipient is granted a disability benefit under this chapter or the ninety-first day after the recipient attains eligibility to apply for a social security disability insurance benefit, unless the public employees retirement board's medical consultant determines from the member's medical records that the member is physically or mentally unable to make the application.
+The recipient shall file with the system a copy of the completed application or other evidence of application satisfactory to the board and the system shall accept the copy or other evidence as evidence of the member's application.
+If a recipient fails without just cause to apply for social security disability insurance benefit payments or to file a copy or other evidence of the application with the system, the disability benefit under this chapter shall be suspended until application is made and a copy or other evidence of the application filed with the system.
 If the recipient's failure to file a copy or other evidence of the application continues for one year, the disability benefit shall be terminated as of the effective date of the original suspension.

 (B) Regardless of whether the recipient's disability is ongoing, a recipient of a disability benefit under this chapter who also receives social security disability insurance benefit payments shall file an annual statement of earnings under section 145.362 of the Revised Code and include a copy of the social security disability insurance benefit annual reward letter that specifies the amount of the social security disability insurance program benefit.